Online Payments

 Having an online solution means that your firm doesn’t have to store bank account details or credit card numbers on your own servers.
 As long as you select an established payment processor with high-grade security, your firm shouldn’t have to worry about the safety of your clients’ financial information.

-2. Complying With Interest on Lawyers’ Trust Accounts (IOLTA) Guidelines
+1. Comply with Interest on Lawyers’ Trust Accounts (IOLTA) Guidelines

 In light of ethical obligations, many lawyers still express concerns about accepting electronic payments.
 In particular, attorneys have struggled with using electronic payment solutions while complying with IOLTA guidelines.

-3. Payment Processing Fees
+2. Properly Manage Payment Processing Fees